ajaymakan/Swogo-Intergration-Prerequisites/README.md

 - `"mobileBasket"` - Basket or Cart page, listing all product currently added to basket for mobile websites
 - `"payment"` - Order confirmation page displaying successfull order/payment completion
 - `"mobilePayment"` - Order confirmation page for mobile website

+-WHAT ABOUT CROSS SELL PAGES???
+DO they need to be identified separately?
+Also again what about POP UPs.
+Do we need client to tell us when they load?

 Example: